 Heading to your college classes soon?

-For the Super-Organized: Timbuk2 Authority Backpack
+Best College Backpack: the Timbuk2 Authority Backpack

 With numerous organizational pockets, a sleek modern look, and a super comfortable carry, this is a great choice for high school, college, internships, and even your first job out of school.